Apply a Function over a List or Vector via Futures

 integer seed vector that can be assigned to

-set of valid RNG seeds based on fixed initial seed (here 42L
+set of valid RNG seeds based on fixed initial seed (here 42L) is:

 seeds <- future_lapply(seq_along(X), FUN = function(x) .Random.seed,